ErpNetDocs/tech/modules/community/digital-marketplace.md

 The main entities are:

-- **Marketplace** - where developers publish and end-users obtain (install) apps.
+- **Marketplace** - a place where developers publish and end-users obtain (install) apps.
 Each marketplace operates only for a single device type (class).

 - **Marketplace app** - a third-party app listed on a marketplace and published by an app developer.
-It manifests a set of permissions which might require functioning.
-An app can have multiple media resources attached to it.
+It manifests a set of permissions, which it might require in order to function.
+An app can have multiple media resources attached to it (through its data object).
 They can be used to display media to the end-user.

 - **Marketplace app permission** - permission which an app might require.
 There are pre-installed permissions required before installation.
 Some permissions might be post-install and optional.
 Each app permission is of Marketplace Permission Type.

 - **Marketplace app review** - a review and star rating coming from a user who has installed the app.
 Uses the Social Interactions module for comments and reactions.

 - **Marketplace app license type** - a type of license which can be provided for an installed instance of an app.
-Some license types allow only a 0 or 1 license qty, while others allow multiple licenses (for example, for any maximum limit of the license).
+Some license types allow only a 0 or 1 license qty, while others allow multiple licenses (for example, for max users/max GB or any other max limit of the license).

-- **Marketplace permission type** - permission which can be granted to an installed application.
+- **Marketplace permission type** - permission which can be requested/granted to an installed application.
 Each permission type has a permission key - a unique string identifying the permission.

 - **User device** - a device under the user's control.
 It can be a phone, computer, database, service, user account (in a social network) or anything else which allows secure access for apps to its resources.